 FHA loans tend to have higher loan-to-value ratios than conventional mortgage loans.
 To explain why it’ll help to explain what FHA loans are and why they exist.
 FHA stands for Federal Housing Authority.
 The FHA is part of HUD, the U.S. Department of Housing and Urban Development.

 FHA loans aren’t actually issued or serviced by the FHA.
 Instead, they’re guaranteed (a.k.a. insured) by the FHA but issued and serviced by regular private mortgage lenders.
 Since 1934, FHA loans have been helping first-time homebuyers go from renting to buying.

 Driven by the mission to help more Americans become homeowners, FHA loans offer a higher loan-to-value ratio.
-To put it in simpler terms, FHA loans comes with lower down payment requirements than conventional loans do.
+To put it in simpler terms, FHA loans come with lower down payment requirements than conventional loans do.
 With an FHA loan, you can put as little as 3.5% down.
-The goal of the program is to help put homeownership in reach of more people.
+The goal of the program is to help put homeownership within reach of more people.

 FHA vs. Conventional Loans: Getting Approved

 In part because of their low down payment requirements, FHA loans are easier for those with less-than-perfect credit to obtain.
 If you have had a bankruptcy in the past or your credit score isn’t in the top part of the range, you could still qualify for an FHA loan.
 Another difference between FHA loans and conventional mortgages is that FHA loans let you enlist the help of a co-borrower.